 In \cite{djvs}, the sandwiched singularity is then encoded by an associated singular plane curve germ, as follows.
 For each distinguished $(-1)$ curve, fix a transverse complex disk $\ti{C_i}$ through a generic point.
-Blow down the configuration of the exceptional curves of $(X, 0)$ together with these $(-1)$ curves; the image $C_i$ of the disk $\ti{C_i}$ under the blow-down is (a germ of) a curve in $\C^2$, possibly singular at the origin.
+Blow down the configuration of the exceptional curves of $(X, 0)$ together with these $(-1)$ curves; the image $C_i$ of the disk $\ti{C_i}$ under the blowdown is (a germ of) a curve in $\C^2$, possibly singular at the origin.
 We set $C = \cup C_i$ and decorate $C$ with a weight $w$, a collection of integers $w_i=w(C_i)$.
-For each $C_i$, the number $w_i$ is the sum of multiplicities of the intersections of the image of $\ti{C_i}$ with the exceptional curves during the blow-down process.
-(If $C_i$ is smooth, then $w_i$ is simply the number of blow-downs that the corresponding component goes through.)
-The original singularity can be reconstructed from the decorated germ $(C, w)$, where $C = \cup C_i$ and $w$ is collection of weights $w_i$: the corresponding blow-ups recover the embedding of the tubular neighborhood of the exceptional set of the resolution given by $G$ into some blow-up of $\C^2$.
+For each $C_i$, the number $w_i$ is the sum of multiplicities of the intersections of the image of $\ti{C_i}$ with the exceptional curves during the blowdown process.
+(If $C_i$ is smooth, then $w_i$ is simply the number of blowdowns that the corresponding component goes through.)
+The original singularity can be reconstructed from the decorated germ $(C, w)$, where $C = \cup C_i$ and $w$ is collection of weights $w_i$: the corresponding blowups recover the embedding of the tubular neighborhood of the exceptional set of the resolution given by $G$ into some blowup of $\C^2$.